 Should I get one?

 An SSD upgrade is a must for the Dell Inspiron i5575.
 If you’re up for that, even with the cost of an SSD, you’ll get yourself a speedy machine.
-And the total cost will still be than half the price of those that offer the same level of performance right out of the box.
+And the total cost will still be half the price of those that offer the same level of performance right out of the box.
 If you can live with the less-than-vibrant screen, this machine is definitely worth the cost and effort.

 On the other hand, if upgrading sounds like something you don’t want to deal with, this laptop’s slow stock hard drive will drive you mad.
 Pick something else.